To Burst The Bottle Bubble, Fountains In Paris Now Flow With Sparkling Water

 "I think this is a remarkable initiative, but few Parisians know about it," says Lelorain.
 "But I do believe there are some restaurant owners who are serving this water to their customers."

-Like many French people, 70-year-old Janine Kaluza alternates between different bottled waters to get all her minerals.
-She hasn't completely stopped buying bottled water, but says Paris' sparkling fountain water is now part of the mix.
+Like many French people, 70-year-old Janine Kaluza alternates among different bottled waters to get all her minerals.
+She hasn't completely stopped buying bottled water, but she says Paris' sparkling fountain water is now part of the mix.

 "Some waters are good for your liver," she says, "and everyone knows sparkling water is good for your digestion."